 Experience the wonder of the Galapagos islands while touring this stunning archipelago.
 Dip into history, swim with playful sea lions and take photos with the famed Galapagos tortoises at the Charles Darwin Research Center.
 This 4-day trip features white sandy beaches and abundant wildlife.
 Enjoy hiking, snorkeling and exploring the Southern Islands on your cruise aboard the Camila.

 View tortoises in various stages of life during your private charter

-Hike along the lava and learn about the volcanic activity that formed the island of San Cristobal
+Learn about the volcanic activity that formed the islands